fastly/fastly-exporter/README.md

 For tokens with access to a lot of services, it's possible to "shard" the services among different instances of the fastly-exporter by using the `-shard` flag.
-For example, to shard all services between 3 expoters, you would start each exporter as
+For example, to shard all services between 3 exporters, you would start each exporter as

 ```